DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP025.md

 # IDISP025
-## Class with no virtual dispose method should be sealed.
+## Class with no virtual dispose method should be sealed

 | Topic    | Value
 | :--      | :--